0xZakk/intro-to-peewee/README.md

 **Be sure to be inside if the `lib` directory**

+Go ahead and start your virtaual environment with the command:
+`pipenv shell`

 I'll walk through a quick setup of PeeWee, showing you how to connect to a database, create a model, and then do a query.